khoab/b_printf/README.md

 This project aim to getting familar with C, know how to va_arg, va_start, ... and the most important thing is create my own version of printf to use while I'm studying @ 42SiliconValley.

 <b>What is my printf name?</b>
-<br />I will call my printf is b_printf from for the whole project.
+<br />I will call my printf is b_printf from now for the whole project.

 <b>What can b_printf does?</b>
 <br />For now, b_printf only handle "scdipoux" case.
 All the other case and feature couldn't be handle on purpose.